 “What’s on your list today?
-You’ll find it at Kroger.”
+You’ll find it at Fred Meyer.”

 For Pacific Northwest residents, this catchy advertising jingle illustrates the phenomenal success of a homegrown chain of superstores that pioneered the concept of one-stop shopping for cost-conscious consumers.
-Not unlike its customers, this company looked to make a cost-efficient choice when it needed support for its Siemens system, hoping to find a partner it could trust.
+Not unlike its customers, Fred Meyer and its parent company looked to make a cost-efficient choice when it needed support for its Siemens system, hoping to find a partner it could trust.

-Founded in 1922 by its namesake, Fred G. Meyer—who started by selling cherries at a roadside stand in Brooklyn, New York—the company is now part of Cincinnati-based grocery giant, The Kroger Company, following its 1998 merger with Kroger.
+Founded in 1922 by its namesake, Fred G. Meyer—who started by selling cherries at a roadside stand in Brooklyn, New York—the company is now part of Cincinnati-based grocery giant, The Kroger Company, following its 1998 merger.

 Ranking 20th on the Fortune 500 list, the Kroger Company is the third-largest grocery retailer in the world and the largest by revenue in the United States ($121.16 billion).